 Ready for an Italian-inspired dish that includes a delicious twist?
 Swiss Chard and Tofu Stuffed Shells makes a great Meatless Monday meal that will please everyone gathered around your table.

-Each time I’ve opened my refrigerator over the past few weeks I’ve come face to face with an unopened package of tofu.
-Each time I saw that package, it was as if the tofu were taunting me, knowing that before long, it would pass its expiration date.
+Each time I’ve opened my refrigerator over the past week I’ve come face to face with an unopened package of tofu.
+It was like the tofu was taunting me, knowing that before long, it would pass its expiration date.
 It’s not tough to find something tasty to do with tofu, but I guess I had been feeling uninspired.